Skip to main content

 Learning Outcomes: On successful completion of this module, students should be able to:

-- Articulate his/her philosophy of specialist mental health nursing practice to inform and develop his/her vision of specialist mental health nursing practice.
+• Articulate their philosophy of specialist mental health nursing practice to inform and develop their vision of specialist mental health nursing practice.

-- Identify and critically analyse core leadership and management competencies required by the mental health nurse in his/her role as a change agent when developing specialist practice.
+• Identify and critically analyse core leadership and management competencies required by the mental health nurse in their role as a change agent when developing specialist practice.

 Assessment: Total Marks 200: Continuous Assessment 200 marks (Presentation - 120 marks; e-tivities - 80 marks).